shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Immediately grants all voice samples required to enter Deep Storage (must pick up Zachary West's transcribe to proc the quest first, then wait a few seconds)
 [/list]

-Note that this does not unlock the main lift. v0.1 attempted to solve this by moving the arboretum technopath to the lobby, but this was reverted in v0.2.
+Note that this does [b]not[/b] unlock the main lift. v0.1 attempted to solve this by moving the arboretum technopath to the lobby, but this was reverted in v0.2.

 [size=4]Randomize neuromods[/size]